PaulApivat/paulapivat/content/post/dsfs_7/index.md

 Significance is a decision about how willing we are to make a *type 1* error (false positive), which we explored in a [previous post](https://paulapivat.com/post/dsfs_6/#applying_bayes_theorem).
 The convention is to set it to a 5% or 1% willingness to make a type 1 error.
 Suppose we say 5%.

-We would say that out of 1000 flips, 95% of the time, we'd get between 469 and 531 heads on a "fair coin" and 5% of the time, outside of this 469-531 range.
+We would say that out of 1,000 coin flips, 95% of the time, we'd get between 469 and 531 heads on a "fair coin" and 5% of the time, outside of this 469-531 range.

 ```python
 # (469.0104394712448, 530.9895605287552)